iangel11/cse15l-lab-reports/lab5.md

 #### TA:
 Great, it looks like you've identified the problem.
 The issue is that your Java program is trying to access the first argument without checking if any arguments were passed.
-To fix this, you should add a check to ensure that args is not empty before accessing it.
-Here's how you can modify your MyProgram.java:
+To fix this, you should modify your MyProgram.java by adding an if statement that checks if args.length is greater than 0 before attempting to print args[0], ensuring the program only accesses the first argument if it exists, and prints "No arguments provided" otherwise, as shown on the picture below:

 ![Image](Screenshot 2024-06-05 at 10.45.18 PM.png)